HaoZeke/base16-zathura/README.md

 # Contributing

-In order to contribute, please make sure to use the `poetry` setup.
+In order to contribute, please make sure to use the `nix-shell` setup.
 For details on the `direnv` setup [see this](https://rgoswami.me/posts/poetry-direnv/).
 This project also follows a code of conduct, borrowed from the [d-SEAMS guidelines](https://github.com/d-SEAMS/seams-core/blob/master/CONTRIBUTING.md).